OfficialPixelBrush/Pok-dungeon-Discord-Theme-/README.md

 How do I replace/get rid of the Background?
 - Open Notepad (or any text editor of your choice)
 - Find the String "background image"
 - You should now be right where the image link to the background goes.
-This has to be a image file, not some indirect link
+This has to be a image file, not some indirect link (if you simply delete the string, it'll be replaced with whatever you have "sec_bg_color" set to)